Pronghorn Seasons & Regulations

 Pronghorn Antelope May be Harvested by Permit Only

-A hunter may skin and quarter a deer (two forequarters, two hindquarters, and two backstraps) and possess for transport, provided the quartered deer is tagged and proof of sex accompanies the deer.
+A hunter may skin and quarter a pronghorn (two forequarters, two hindquarters, and two backstraps) and possess for transport, provided the quartered pronghorn is tagged and proof of sex accompanies the pronghorn.
 (See Cold Storage or Processing Facility for exceptions).

-A deer may not be processed any further than four quarters and two backstraps (example, steaks, hamburger, chili meat, etc.) until the deer reaches a final destination, except for immediate consumption in camp.
+A pronghorn may not be processed any further than four quarters and two backstraps (example, steaks, hamburger, chili meat, etc.) until the pronghorn reaches a final destination, except for immediate consumption in camp.